 How to judge the values of the Burlington commercial real estate?

 How any investor selects to value any property, mainly depends on the sophistication of the purchaser and also on the size of the property.
-But there are actually three methods to value the Burlington office space or Burlington commercial real estate property.
+But there are actually three methods to value the Burlington office space or Davie Real Estate property.
 These are mainly:

 - Cost approach

 Details of every method through which the values of the Burlington commercial real estate properties can be judged:

 - Cost approach: Also known as the replacement cost approach, is not that common.
 The method is just what it sounds like deciding the value of what it would charge to replace the entire property.

 - Direct comparison approach: This method uses the recent sale details of the similar properties similar in the sizes and the locations as the comparable.
 This procedure is quite common and this method is often used along with the income approach.